drewbusz/All-Things-Human-Resources/AllThingsHR.md

 **Objective:**
 Create a Request submitted by an employee through the structured self-service intake process.
-The request is associated with a request type, initialized at the appropriate workflow step, and the intake source is identified as self_servce.
+The request is associated with a request type, initialized at the appropriate workflow step, and the intake source is identified as self_service.

 **Assumptions:**
-- The submitting employee already exists in the Employee table with employee_id = 924
+- The submitting employee already exists in the Employee table
-- The selected request type already exists in the Request_Type table with request_type_id = 20
+- The selected request type already exists in the Request_Type table
-- The initial workflow step for this request type exists in Workflow_Step with workflow_step_id = 26
+- The initial workflow step for this request type exists in Workflow_Step
 - The data was validated by the front-end processor before being pushed to the database.

 **Expected Output:**